 Mullion Cove to Porthleven

 Set off from Mullion harbour and you’ll be treated to a plethora of coastal views as you walk along this more wild and windy side of the Lizard.
 From Polurrian to Poldhu to Loe Bar, admire the waves from up high as Porthleven comes into sight.
-Be sure to keep an eye out for the Marconi monument, that celebrates the first successful radio transmission across the Atlantic.
+Be sure to keep an eye out for the Marconi monument, which celebrates the first successful radio transmission across the Atlantic.
+Porthleven is one of Cornwall's top foodie destinations, offering plenty of choice of where to refuel.

 Mullion Three Coves